vkopli/gtsam_vio/README.md

 To visualize the estimated camera pose and 3D locations of features in the world frame, run the following command:
 - rviz rviz -d ~/catkin_ws/src/gtsam_vio/rviz/rviz_tf_features_config.rviz

+## Instructions to Change Launch Specifications

+To change which isam2 implementation is being run: change the "isam2_node" definition in CMakeLists.txt to one of the below (e.g. "isam2_vio_zedpose")
+- isam2_vio_zedpose - run ISAM2 for combined CAMERA VIO and ZED ODOMETRY OUTPUT
+- isam2_vio - run ISAM2 for CAMERA VIO alone
+- isam2_vio_imu - run ISAM2 for combined CAMERA VIO and RAW ZED IMU OUTPUT (bad performance)
+- isam2_imu - run ISAM2 for RAW ZED IMU OUTPUT alone (bad performance)

+To change frame and camera topic specifications:
+- change "ISAM2 Variables" and "ISAM2 Parameters" at the top of isam2_minitaur_zed.launch